Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Ordinal Probit Functional Outcome Regression Model

-Here we detail the modeling framework for the OPFRM.
-Let $Y_i(t)$ be the observed value for subject $i$ at time $t$, $i = 1,\ldots,N$ and $t = t_1,\ldots, t_T$ .
-Then $Y_i(t)$ takes on one of $L$ possible values: $\ell = \{0, 1, \ldots, L-1\}$.
-In the context of the computer-use data, $Y_i(t)$ takes on 0, 1, 2, or 3 depending on a monkey's level of usage on day $t$: none, low, moderate, or high.
-As $t$ only indexes measurement time, $Y_i(t)$ need not necessarily be sampled on an equally spaced grid; however we do assume that each subject has the same number of measurements taken at approximately the same intervals.
-Further, without-loss of generality, let $x_i$ represent a single scalar covariate of interest for subject $i$.
-Extension to a set of scalar covariates is straightforward.
+Let $Y_i(t)$ be the observed value for subject $i$ at time $t$, $i = 1,\ldots,N$ and $t = t_1,\ldots, t_T$ where $Y_i(t)$ takes on one of $L$ possible values: $\ell = 0, 1, \ldots, L-1$.
+In the context of the computer-use data, the values of $Y_i(t)$ are 0 (none), 1 (low), 2 (moderate), and 3 (high) depending on a monkey's level of computer-use on days $t_1 = 1, t_2 = 2, \ldots, t_{365} = 365$.
+As $t$ only indexes measurement time, $Y_i(t)$ need not necessarily be sampled on an equally spaced grid; however, we do assume that each subject has the same number of measurements taken at approximately the same intervals.
+Without loss of generality, let $x_i$ represent a single scalar covariate for subject $i$.
+Extension to a vector of scalar covariates is straightforward.

-\cite{AlbertChib1993} introduce a data augmentation strategy for modeling univariate binary, ordinal, and nominal outcomes in a Bayesian context.
-We use a similar approach to model the functional categorical outcome.
-That is, we represent $Y_i(t)$ in terms of a continuous latent process, $Y_i^*(t)$.
-The behavior of $Y_i(t)$ is then specified by the relationship
+We represent $Y_i(t)$ by a continuous latent process, $Y_i^*(t)$.
+The unobservable $Y_i^*(t)$ can be considered additional data.
+Thus, this approach is referred to as a data augmentation strategy \citep{AlbertChib1993}.
+In this work we extend this strategy to functional outcomes.
+The behavior of $Y_i(t)$ is specified by the relationship The behavior of $Y_i(t)$ is specified by the relationship